nu11secur1ty/G0BurpSQLmaPI/README.md

 This application uses the latest Python3.x, etc. The users can modify their exploits and many more.
 There will never be a number version!
 This is very important to know, dear all.
 You can redistribute this software by following the strict rules!!!

+### WARNING:
+`DO NOT DO THIS WITHOUT AND PERMISSIONS!
+ALL ACTIONS FROM YOUR SIDE ARE ABSOLUTELY YOUR RESPONSIBILITY FRONT OF THE LAW!`

 ![](https://github.com/nu11secur1ty/G0BurpSQLmaPI/blob/main/Docs/G0BurpSQLmaPI.png)

 ### INFO: